alumae/kaldi-offline-transcriber/README.md

 #### Remarks ####

-If you plan to process many recordings in parallel, we recoemmend to turn off hyperthreading in server BIOS.
+If you plan to process many recordings in parallel, we recommend to turn off hyperthreading in server BIOS.
 This reduces the number of (virtual) cores by half, but should make processing faster, if you won't run more than `N` processes in parallel, where `N` is the number of physical cores.